Transition to the National Disability Insurance Scheme (NDIS)

 Council’s role in the transition

-To ensure that our residents make a smooth transition when the NDIS is rolled out in October 2017, Council will work closely with the Latrobe Community Health Service (our Local Area Coordinator), the National Disability Insurance Agency (NDIA), and the Department of Health and Human Services (DHHS) so that we can keep our residents up to date with all the information they need.
+To ensure that the small number of affected residents make a smooth transition when the NDIS is rolled out in October 2017, Council will work closely with the Latrobe Community Health Service (our Local Area Coordinator), the National Disability Insurance Agency (NDIA), and the Department of Health and Human Services (DHHS) so that we can keep our residents up to date with all the information they need.

 Although Council has historically responded to gaps in services and delivers good quality support to residents, we are not a specialist provider of disability services.